DZOE-TV

-DZOE-TV (channel 11) is a television station in Metro Manila, Philippines, serving as the flagship of the A2Z network.
+DZOE-TV (VHF channel 11 Analog, UHF channel 20 Digital) is a television station in Metro Manila, Philippines, serving as the flagship of the A2Z network.
 Alongside Light TV flagship DZOZ-DTV channel 33, it is owned by ZOE Broadcasting Network, the broadcast media arm of the Jesus Is Lord Church.
 ABS-CBN Corporation, operates the station under an airtime lease agreement.
 The station's primary studios is at the ABS-CBN Broadcasting Center, Sgt.
 Esguerra Ave. corner Mo.
-Ignacia St., Diliman, Quezon City (which also serves as the network's playout facility for most shows except certain programs such as It's Showtime, ASAP, and other programs from other networks where a commercial break bumper for the network teasers is shown between the advertisements and resume of a program where they use A2Z's own playout similar to ABS-CBN's 1986–2014 playout).
+Ignacia St., Diliman, Quezon City (which is the network's primary playout facility for most broadcasts through Kapamilya Channel except parts where A2Z's own playout feed independent from the former is used where a commercial break bumper for the network teasers is shown between the advertisements and resume of a program similar to ABS-CBN's 1986–2014 playout).